 The information is easy to obtain directly from your hand-held device by scrolling through the information tabs provided and opening the tab to reach Campus Security while on campus or 911/police when off-campus.
 Other information available is the SafeWalk feature where the user can allow a family member or friend to follow you on the application to ensure the safe arrival to the destination of your choice.
 If you are looking for a specific building on campus, the LiveSafe application can give walking or driving directions from wherever you are to the university destination address you choose.

-The University of Bridgeport has established an Emergency Broadcast System through LiveSafe.
-LiveSafe will allow the University of Bridgeport to transmit messages to users, informing them of an event that may have a direct impact on health or safety.
+University of Bridgeport has established an emergency broadcast system through LiveSafe.
+LiveSafe will allow University of Bridgeport to transmit messages to users, informing them of an event that may have a direct impact on health or safety.

 A uniformed dispatcher staffs the campus security office.
 The dispatcher takes complaints and requests for service from the community, dispatches personnel to handle them and records the information for such request.
 In addition, they monitor intrusion; fire and boiler alarms for campus property and the campus secure system computers.